globz/kitchen-cli/README.md

 # kitchen-cli

-kitchen-cli is a simple and very basic version control software embedded as an interactive "cooking simulator" :cake:
+kitchen-cli is a basic version control software baked into a "cooking simulator" :cake:

 __WARNING:: This tool has obvious limitations and is currently in development for specific use case related to my personal projects.__